 You will gain skills in the carpentry field of building and construction such as use of carpentry tools and equipment.
 You will also develop knowledge of industry communication skills, material calculations, reading plans and Occupational Health and Safety issues.
-This course is designed for people wanting to enter the building and construction industry to become apprentice carpenters.
-It will provide the knowledge and practical skills associated with working in the building construction industry and equip students with the ability to work safely in the industry.
+This course is designed for people wanting to enter the building and construction industry to become AN apprentice carpenter.
+It provideS the knowledge and practical skills associated with working in the building construction industry and equip students with the ability to work safely in the industry.